 The value of the previous persistent mode value stored in NVRAM is condensed into two possible values.

-- 1. 'Disabled' - 'Not Disabled'
+- 1. 'Disabled' - 2.
+'Not Disabled'

 There is no difference in behavior for any of the modes that fall into the 'Not Disabled' condensed value.
-'Not Disabled' covers IPv4 only, IPv6 only, IPv6 only, IPv6 (dual).
+'Not Disabled' covers IPv4 only, IPv6 only, IPv4 and IPv6 (dual).

 C.1 Assumptions